ckan/ckan/doc/stats.rst

 To enable the stats extensions add ``stats`` to ``ckan.plugins`` in the config file.
-If you set :ref:`ckanext.stats.cache_enabled` to `true`, CKAN will cache the stats for one day instead of calculating them every time.
+If you set :ref:`ckanext.stats.cache_enabled` to `true`, CKAN will cache the stats for one day instead of calculating them each time a user visits the stats page.

 Viewing the Statistics
 ======================